thesmartwon/esbuild-plugin-template/README.md

 ]
 ```

-If templateStringOrFn is a function it is passed `esbuildResult, esbuildInitialOptions`.
+If templateStringOrFn is a function it is passed `esbuildResult, esbuildInitialOptions` and must return a string.

 If templateStringOrFn is a string `<--js-->` and `<--css-->` are replaced with all emitted js and css files.